arushriv/ISRO-RLV-TD_HEX01/README.md

 Author(s) and maintainer(s): [Space Robotics Lab.](http://www.astro.mech.tohoku.ac.jp/e/index.html)

-**This GitHub page is made based on the [original webpage of the Spacedyn](http://www.astro.mech.tohoku.ac.jp/spacedyn/) by current SRL member.** Please, always refer to the original webpage for more information.

 ## Overview
 The RLV_HEX_ISRO's MATLAB/C++ library for the kinematic and dynamic analysis and simulation of articulated multi-body systems with a moving base.
 Examples of such systems are a satellite with mechanical appendages, a free-flying space robot, a wheeled mobile robot, and a walking robot, all of which makes motions in the environment with or without gravity.